Frequently Asked Questions

 • Can you give me a Call Reference Number for this call?

 Emergencies I am not immediately accessible outside of scheduled appointment times.
 If you are experiencing an emergency please call 911 or go to your nearest emergency room so that you can get immediate care.
-If you are located in Georgia, you can also call the Georgia Crisis and Access Line (800) 715-4225.
-In Florida, North Carolina, and South Carolina you can also call 988 for the National Suicide and Crisis Lifeline.
+You can also call 988 for the National Suicide and Crisis Lifeline.

 YOUR RIGHTS AND PROTECTIONS AGAINST SURPRISE MEDICAL BILLS